MarynaHl/MathEquationHelper/README.md

 3. Click the "Check" button to validate the equation, its parentheses, expression format, and roots.
 4. Click the "Search by Root" button to find equations with a specific root.
 5. Validated equations and search results are displayed in the list view.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

----

-Please note that you need to replace `'yourusername'` and `'yourpassword'` in the configuration with your actual MySQL credentials.
-Make sure you have set up your MySQL database with the necessary tables as mentioned in your code.